 Something probably less well known is that via the federation we belong to the National Folk Organization (NFO).
 NFO also offers a wealth of resources on their website and through various events both online and in-person nationwide, and they offer scholarships to many of their events.
 Check out a recent newsletter to get a flavor of who they are and what they do.

-Join the Folk Dance Federation Facebook Page!
+Join the Folk Dance Federation Facebook Page

 The Folk Dance Federation of California South now has a page in Facebook Groups here.
 If you’re a Facebook user, joining it will help you stay informed on all the great folk dance happenings going on in the whole region and also connect you with lots of folk dance clubs and individual folk dancers.